What Food Delivery Apps Accept EPT/SNAP?

 Does Postmates Accept EBT/SNAP?
 No.

 Does Uber Eats Accept EBT/SNAP?
-No.
+Yes (Grocery Only).

 Food Delivery EBT/SNAP Summary